WICG/turtledove/FLEDGE.md

 * Otherwise, if `buyerReportingId` defined in interest group: `buyerReportingId` available to reporting.
 * Otherwise, interest group `name` available to reporting.

-Here's a table representation of the above logic: (`selectableBuyerAndSellerReportingIds` abreviated to selectableBASRI, `buyerAndSellerReportingId` abreviated to BASRI, `buyerReportingId` abreviated to BRI)
+Here's a table representation of the above logic: (`selectableBuyerAndSellerReportingIds` abbreviated to selectableBASRI, `buyerAndSellerReportingId` abbreviated to BASRI, `buyerReportingId` abbreviated to BRI)
 <table>
   <thead>
     <tr>